 - Visit fewer places but stay longer at each destination.

-If you have any questions or comments about visiting the Ghent Xmas market in 2022 or Ghent in winter more generally, please leave a comment below or leave a review if you have been before.
+If you have any questions or comments about visiting the Ghent Xmas market in 2023 or Ghent in winter, please comment below or leave a review if you have been before.

 Recommendations are independently chosen based on personal travel experiences and extensive research.
 This post contains affiliate links to hotels and tours in Ghent, Belgium.
 This means I get a small commission from any bookings at no extra cost to you.